-ASP® exhibits a fine and homogeneous microstructure with evenly distributed carbides particules.
+ASP® exhibits a fine and homogeneous microstructure with evenly distributed carbide particules.

-- In the HSS material it's the carbide size and the presence of carbide stringers that sets the properties of the steel. - Smaller carbides size and uniformity distributed increase significantly the performances. - The average carbide size in the ASP® grades is 3μm.
+- In the High-Speed Steel material it's the carbide size and the presence of carbide stringers that sets the properties of the steel. - Smaller carbide size and uniformity distributed increase significantly the performances. - The average carbide size in the ASP $^{\scriptscriptstyle (\!
+8)}$ grades is 3 $\mu m.$

-MAPPING OF ERASTEEL PM COLD WORK TOOL STEELS
+MAPPING OF ERASTEEL POWDER METALLURGY COLD WORK TOOL STEELS

-ASP® GRADES DATA SHEETS
+ASP® GRADES